yaahc/yaahallo.github.io/_posts/2019-04-04-other-operators.md

 ## A Story of What's to Come

 I plan on going in order through the list of three operators from the above page.
 The function call operator, the comma operator, and the conditional operator (ternary conditional).
 The first story discusses the implications of [order of evaluation][1] in C++.
 It's a bit of an outlier and does not factor in much to the rest of the talk but I felt I could not leave one of the operators out.
-The second tale explores the behaviors of the often used and far less often understood comma operator.
-The last parable is about the conditional operator.
+The second story explores the behaviors of the often used and far less often understood comma operator.
+The last story is about the conditional operator.
 It's the genesis of this post, and briefly visits the crazy ball of wax known as [value categories][2].

 Let's get right into it!

 ## The Function Call Operator

-This story starts with a simple example from `Effective Modern C++` chapter 21.
+This story starts with a simple example from "Effective Modern C++" chapter 21.

 ```cpp
 processWidget(std::shared_ptr<Widget>(new Widget), // potential